rnward0/vt-training/assignment1/Assignment1.md

 }
 ```

-### Function f is a partial function, below demonstrates its usage in different ways
+### Function f is a partial function, the snippet below demonstrates its usage in multiple ways
 ```ts
 console.log(f(Math.pow, 2)(2));